 tm -f 14,2

 To return back to normal VGA text mode, run TM as follows:

 tm -f 16,3

 For a list of all supported parameters, run

-What's great about the utility, is that it's not a TSR - it doesn't stay memory resident.
-You can set it up to run in your autoexec.bat file every time the computer boots, and still be able to enjoy nice quality text with no compromises.
+What's great about the utility, is that it's not a TSR - it doesn't use any memory on the computer as it only switches a couple of registers around and then closes.
+You can leave it in your AUTOEXEC.BAT file to always switch to this text mode when your computer starts. and still be able to enjoy nice quality text with no compromises.